 © 2015 ACM.
 Truth-finding is the fundamental technique for corroborating reports from multiple sources in both data integration and collective intelligent applications.
 Traditional truth-finding methods assume a single true value for each data item and therefore cannot deal will multiple true values (i.e., the multi-truth-finding problem).
 So far, the existing approaches handle the multi-truth-finding problem in the same way as the single-truth-finding problems.
 Unfortunately, the multi-truth-finding problem has its unique features, such as the involvement of sets of values in claims, different implications of inter-value mutual exclusion, and larger source profiles.
 Considering these features could provide new opportunities for obtaining more accurate truth-finding results.
 Based on this insight, we propose an integrated Bayesian approach to the multi-truth-finding problem, by taking these features into account.
 To improve the truth-finding efficiency, we reformulate the multi-truth-finding problem model based on the mappings between sources and (sets of) values.
 New mutual exclusive relations are defined to reflect the possible co-existence of multiple true values.
 A finer-grained copy detection method is also proposed to deal with sources with large profiles.
 The experimental results on three real-world datasets show the effectiveness of our approach.

-Yao, L, Wang, X, Sheng, QZ, Ruan, W & Zhang, W 2015, 'Service Recommendation for Mashup Composition with Implicit Correlation Regularization', Proceedings - 2015 IEEE International Conference on Web Services, ICWS 2015, pp. 217-224.View/Download from: Publisher's site
+Yao, L, Wang, X, Sheng, QZ, Ruan, W & Zhang, W 2015, 'Service Recommendation for Mashup Composition with Implicit Correlation Regularization', 2015 IEEE INTERNATIONAL CONFERENCE ON WEB SERVICES (ICWS), IEEE International Conference on Web Services (ICWS), IEEE, New York, NY, pp. 217-224.View/Download from: Publisher's site

 Wang, X, Wang, Z & Xu, X 2013, 'An improved artificial bee colony approach to QoS-aware service selection', Proceedings - IEEE 20th International Conference on Web Services, ICWS 2013, pp. 395-402.View/Download from: Publisher's site